Ellora Caves

 The Ellora Caves are a UNESCO World Heritage Site in Aurangabad, India.
 It is one of the largest rock-cut cave complexes in the world, with artwork dating from AD 600–1000, including Hindu, Buddhist, and Jain caves.
 The complex is a leading example of Indian rock-cut architecture, and several are not strictly "caves" in that they have no roof.
 Cave 16 features the largest single monolithic rock excavation in the world, the Kailash temple, a chariot-shaped monument dedicated to the god Shiva.
 The Kailash temple excavation also features sculptures depicting various Hindu deities as well as relief panels summarizing the two major Hindu epics.

-There are over 100 caves at the site, all excavated from the basalt cliffs in the Charanandri Hills, 34 of which are open to public.
+There are over 100 caves at the site, all excavated from the basalt cliffs in the Charanandri Hills, 34 of which are open to the public.
 These consist of 17 Hindu (caves 13–29), 12 Buddhist (caves 1–12) and 5 Jain (caves 30–34) caves, each group representing deities and mythologies prevalent in the 1st millennium CE, as well as monasteries of each respective religion.
 They were built close to one another and illustrate the religious harmony that existed in ancient India.
 All of the Ellora monuments were built during the Rashtrakuta dynasty (r.
 753-982 AD), which constructed part of the Hindu and Buddhist caves, and the Yadava dynasty (c.
 1187–1317), which constructed a number of the Jain caves.
-Funding for the construction of the monuments was provided by royals, traders and the wealthy of the region.
+Funding for the construction of the monuments was provided by royalty, traders, and wealthy people from the region.

 Although the caves served as temples and a rest stop for pilgrims, the site's location on an ancient South Asian trade route also made it an important commercial centre in the Deccan region.
 It is 29 km northwest of Aurangabad and about 300 km east-northeast of Mumbai.
 Today, the Ellora Caves, along with the nearby Ajanta Caves, are a major tourist attraction in the Marathwada region of Maharashtra and a protected monument under the Archaeological Survey of India (ASI).

 Etymology

 Ellora, also called Verul or Elura, is the short form of the ancient name Elloorpuram.
-The older form of the name has been found in ancient references such as the Baroda inscription of 812 AD which mentions "the greatness of this edifice" and that "this great edifice was built on a hill by Krishnaraja at Elapura, the edifice in the inscription being the Kailasa temple.
-In the Indian tradition, each cave is named and has a suffix Guha (Sanskrit), Lena or Leni (Marathi), meaning cave.
+The older form of the name has been found in ancient references, such as the Baroda inscription of 812 AD, which mentions "the greatness of this edifice" and that "this great edifice was built on a hill by Krishnaraja at Elapura, the edifice in the inscription being the Kailasa temple.
+In the Indian tradition, each cave is named and has a suffix Guha (Sanskrit), Lena, or Leni (Marathi), meaning cave.

-It is also thought to be derived from Ilvalapuram, named after the asura Ilvala who ruled this region who was vanquished by Sage Agastya.
+It is also thought to be derived from Ilvalapuram, named after the asura Ilvala, who ruled this region, who was vanquished by Sage Agastya.